 A team of volunteers began by assisting movers with loading furniture and belongings at the old Highland Oaks in Shippenville.

-After arriving at Water Run, each resident was greeted at the door by their own personal concierge who helped them find their room and start unpacking boxes.
+After arriving at Water Run, each resident was greeted at the door by their own personal concierge.
+The concierge helped them find their room and start unpacking boxes.

 Another team of WRC leaders assisted residents with completing their admission paperwork.